Table of Contents

 Jaisalmer Fort is one of the major forts in India and has also been included in the UNESCO World Heritage Site.
 Jaisalmer Fort is the most popular tourist place in the city of Jaisalmer, which is counted among the largest forts in the world.

 The Jaisalmer Fort situated on the Tirukuta hill was built in 1156 by Rao Jaisal, one of the most powerful rulers of Jaisalmer.
 Being situated on the golden stretches of the Thar Desert, this fort is also known as ‘Sonar Quila’ or ‘Golden Fort’.
-Over the past few centuries, this fort has seen many battles and has successfully earned the distinction of being one of the magnificent forts in Rajasthan.
+Over the past few centuries, this fort has seen many battles and has successfully earned the distinction of being one of the most magnificent forts in Rajasthan.

 Another interesting thing about Jaisalmer Fort is that a detective novel was based on Jaisalmer Fort, written by a famous Indian director Satyajit Ray, which was later adapted into a film called Sonar Quila.